 It is important to note that these FAQs are not intended as a substitute for the definitions, interpretations, etc., contained in the respective rent regulatory statutes, codes, and regulations themselves, or any administrative or court decision construing such statutes, codes, and regulations, or any order of the New York City or County Rent Guidelines Boards.

-- Am I legally entitled to sublet my rent stabilized apartment?
+- Am I legally entitled to sublet my rent stabilized apartment, and how much can I charge?

 - I am subletting.
 Can I take over the lease?